Safeguarding & Student Welfare

 Mr J. Stiby, Bursar with responsibility for safeguarding arrangements for support staff and liaison with Governors.

 The Nominated Safeguarding Governors are Mrs A. Thomas and Mrs F. French.

 All designated staff have an enhanced level of training in Safeguarding.
 In line with the LSCB guidance, all teaching and support staff have full training from an external provider every 3 years, in-house training in the interim years and are regularly updated in staff meetings, via staff bulletins and by e-mail about current Safeguarding issues.

 Safeguarding issues and training for the school are overseen and monitored by the Pan-Dorset Safeguarding Children Partnership.
-Further information about this organisation and information for young people, parents and carers and professionals can be found on their website which can be accessed here: www.bournemouth-poole-lscb.org.uk/ and contains a wide variety of information for young people, parents and professionals
+Further information about this organisation and information for young people, parents and carers and professionals can be found on their website which can be accessed here: www.pdscp.co.uk.